Avaiga/taipy-getting-started-gui/step_01/ReadMe.md

 There are two ways to configure Taipy Core, either by Python code or with Taipy Studio.
 We strongly recommend using Taipy Studio.

 Taipy Studio is a VS Code extension that provides a graphical editor to describe pipelines.
-Everything can be done easily and faster through Taipy Studio.
+Everything can be done more easily and quickly through Taipy Studio.

 Let's create our first configuration and then create our entities to submit.